paramatrixtech/ksapi/python/docs/HistoricalApi.md

 # ks_api_client.HistoricalApi

-All URIs are relative to *https://tradeapi.kotaksecurities.com/apim*
+All URIs are relative to "host" parameter

 Method | Description
 ------------- | -------------